Emergent-Reputation/Core/README.md

 ## Problem Statement
-The lack of reputation clearly associated with entities creating content on social media platforms like Twitter creates a lacking experience for users.
+The lack of reputation clearly associated with entities creating content on social media platforms like Twitter creates an experience for users that requires them to use judgement to decide if an interaction is pure or malicious.
 Add to that foreign interference through coordinated efforts to produce propoganda as described [here](https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/twitterbots-propaganda-disinformation), and it clearly makes for an unusable experience for social communication and coordination.
+All of these problems result from a lack of a reliable reputation system.

 ## Solution
 The natural aspect of interactions between agents in the metaverse help to determine the reliability of individuals.